 Rounding out my approach is Psychodynamic Therapy.
 This form of psychotherapy emphasizes the importance of the unconscious mind and the influence of early life experiences on an individual’s psychological and emotional functioning.
 This therapeutic is related to the treatment approach developed by Sigmund Freud.
 Still, it has evolved and been adapted to allow for more growth, change, and evolution than the original approaches.
 The psychodynamic therapy techniques I use are powerful and effective when there is a good fit between what my client is looking for and this approach.
 This post goes over psychodynamic treatment to help you become an informed consumer.

 Psychodynamic Therapy is not for everyone.
 It is usually a longer-term exploration, not as scientifically based, and specifically solution-focused.
-However, many people find Psychodynamic Treatment quite powerful and effective.
-I use it in my practice as a stand-alone therapy and, more commonly, as a part of an eclectic mix of approaches.
+However, many people find psychodynamic treatment quite powerful and effective.
+I use it in my practice as a stand-alone therapy, and, more commonly, I use techniques like the ones in the psychodynamic therapy examples below as a part of an eclectic mix of approaches.

 The following are the basic tenets of Psychodynamic Treatment: